 You’re probably asking, “Topher, what does shopping and hunger have to do with Family Forte?”
 I reply, “Shopping while hungry is exactly what weakens the strength of the family.”

 In young families, that marriage relationship is such an important bond that needs to be protected, nurtured, and given a firm foundation to grow and flourish.
-Unfortunately, many young couples invest their primary time and energies into their work and their hobbies, neglecting those helpful dating habits they once held so dear.
+For example, I chose during my first year of our marriage NOT TO SPEND ONE single night away from Ashley.
+Unfortunately, many young couples invest their primary time and energies into their work and their hobbies, neglecting those helpful dating and early marriage habits they once held so dear.
 When couples within a young relationship stop feeding the relationships with quality time and quantity time, in effect, they are starving it.
-Too often in my profession I see the results of those hungry marriages that get distracted by their main mission, while their spouses are away on business or pleasure trips.
+Too often in my profession I see the results of those hungry marriages that get distracted by their main mission while their spouses are away on business or pleasure trips.
 I’ve counselled through many tears and heartaches over wandering eyes, adulterous mistakes, and broken relationships.
 If you are regularly feeding time and energy into your young marriage in purposeful ways, the relationship is less likely to be distracted by enticing smells and colors in other markets.
 Investing your time in your spouse helps them to avoid the impulsive hungry shopper syndrome.